wyanido/bw-signature-injector/README.md

 ## How to use

-- Use `install_pillow.bat` to install the required python Image library for the script to run
+- Use `install_pillow.bat` to install the required PIL Imaging Library for this to work
-- In the .py script, replace `filename` with the name of your image, and `version` with either 'bw' or 'b2w2'.
-Both games use different palettes, so this ensures that the resulting image looks correct.
+- In the .py script, replace `filename` with the name of your image, and `version` with either `bw` or `b2w2`.
+Both games use different palettes, so this ensures that the resulting image looks correct
-- Replace the variable `filename` on line 4 with the name of your chosen image
 - Run the script and copy the resulting hex values
 - Open your trainer card and paste the copied values at address `0x2817A8` for BW or `0x2802E0` for B2W2 of the game's Main RAM